Therussianlarita/Therussianlarita/README.md

 🎮 Interests:

-  In my free time, I enjoy playing video games, exploring new technologies, and going for motorcycle rides.
+  🏍️ In my free time, I enjoy playing video games, exploring new technologies, and going for motorcycle rides.

+  🖨️ A passionate enthusiast of 3D design and printing, with a keen interest in exploring cutting-edge technologies and creating innovative solutions.
+Constantly seeking new challenges and opportunities to         push the boundaries of what's possible in the world of 3D modeling and additive manufacturing.

 📍 Azcapotzalco, Mexico City